peredaniel/wargames-dice-roller/README.md

 	- Settings allow to define a default roll that will prefill the roll parameters.
 They may always be changed before rolling.

 ### Android

+#### Version 1.1

+* Implemented user guides on several screens.
+* Added animations when interacting with some screen elements to improve user experience.
+* Fixed a bug causing the bottom and top bars to appear translucent.

 #### Version 1.0